danielabmartins/devops-24-25-1241902/CA2/README.md

 This time, I needed to build and run the project inside my Virtual Machine.

 I started by heading to the basic folder inside my repository as this was where the application was.
-I executed the command `./mvnw spring-boot:run`.
+Before I started  running the commands, I installed the wrapper by using ``mvn -N wrapper:wrapper`` and once this was ready, I executed the command `./mvnw spring-boot:run`.
 Similarly to my first assignment,I needed to access the application.
 This time, however, I wanted to ensure that it was accessible externally.
 For this, I used the URL `http://192.168.56.5:8080/` with my VM's IP address that I found using the ``ifconfig`` command.